pixelmord/prototype-demo/packages/design-system/README.md

+# Prototype Design System

+The design system that consists of design artifacts to build consistent applications.

-# Style Dictionary Complete Example
+## Style Dictionary

-This starter project has everything you need to get started.

-## How it works

 All of the style properties and assets are in this package.
 Make any changes to suit your needs.
-This package has iOS, Android, and web code.
+This package has web code.

 To get started, run

 ```
-$ npm install
+$ yarn install
-$ npm run build
+$ yarn prebuild
 ```

-The npm build task is what performs the style dictionary build steps to generate the files for each platform.
+The npm prebuild task is what performs the style dictionary build steps to generate the files for each platform.
 Every time you change something in the style dictionary, like changing colors or adding properties, you will have to run this command again to generate the files.

-## iOS